Tuition, Fees and Expenses

 Before enrollment for a new semester can occur, students must consent to a Student Financial Responsibility Agreement.

-Students officially withdrawing from all courses or dropping one or more course(s) during the first two weeks of the a semester or term are eligible for a 100% refund of tuition and fees through the deadlines listed on the Academic Calendar by semester.
+Students officially withdrawing from all courses or dropping one or more course(s) are eligible for a 100% refund of tuition and fees through the deadlines listed on the Academic Calendar by semester.

-Students officially withdrawing from all courses after the 100% refund of tuition and fee deadline are eligible for a partial refund of tuition.
-Fees are not refunded.
+Students officially withdrawing from all courses after the 100% reversal of tuition and fee deadline are eligible for a partial reversal of tuition.
+Fees are not reversed.
 Consult the Academic Calendar for specific tuition refund prorations based on the date of withdrawal.

-Students withdrawing from one or more individual course(s) after that deadline will not be eligible for a refund and will remain liable for payment of full tuition and fee charges though certain exceptions may apply, outlined in the Registration Drop/Add section.
+Students dropping individual course(s) after the 100% tuition reversal period will not be eligible for a refund and will remain liable for payment of full tuition and fee charges though certain exceptions may apply, outlined in the Registration Drop/Add section.
 Non-attendance does not constitute an official course drop or withdrawal.
 All charges due to Rice University must be paid before refunds or adjustments will be permitted.